6 Myths About Human Trafficking and 3 Ways You Can Help End It

 Trafficking affects every single country, including the UK and US.
 It's a crime that thrives in secrecy and takes advantage of the fact that most of us know relatively little about it.

-Here, anti-slavery organisation International Justice Mission (IJM) busts five myths about human trafficking — and explains what we can all do to help put an end to trafficking and modern slavery for good.
+Here, anti-slavery organisation International Justice Mission (IJM) busts six myths about human trafficking — and explains what we can all do to help put an end to trafficking and modern slavery for good.

 1. 'Most of the time, human trafficking victims choose their fate out of desperation.'